OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 December 2023.md

     - The Cs appear as "**humanlike shaped light**" gathered during communication.
     - A "**glory**" is coming for all—planet-wide and including the solar system.
     - He understands the information field and its structure (**spiral/helix**).
+- He is in a state of freedom, without pain or time, resembling dreaming.
+- He visited in a dream to alert Thomas about Laura's foot—confirming his presence.
+- He perceives an anticipation and shift around Earth.

 ---

 ## Cosmic Structure & Densities